Kentucky Derby Betting

 The straight bet is the easiest bet to understand in horse betting.
 You can place wagers on horses to win outright, “place” in the top-two, or “show” in the top-three.
 As you hedge the wager, the payout gets reduced but this is a solid way to ensure that you at least get a payback.

-With the 2019 rendition of the Derby appearing to be a very close race amongst the leading contenders, a place bet on the favorite is the safest way to play.
+With the next rendition of the Derby appearing to be a very close race among the leading contenders, a place bet on the favorite is the safest way to play.
 The favorite has placed 1st or 2nd in almost ten years of straight renewals.
 That being said, the win bet is far more satisfying though there’s more risk involved.

 Exotic Bet – Exacta Box

 There is a great deal in variety in bets to make here, but one of the best wagers is called the “exacta box” and is a personal go-to.
 An exacta is when you declare the top two finishers in exact order.
 The “box” part of the bet means that your two horses can finish in any order, which gives you a bit more forgiveness built in.

 The payout is difficult to ascertain, because it depends on the two horses that you’re betting on and their odds, but as mentioned earlier, the top horses on the board have been strangely reliable in recent years.
 Three years ago, the Kentucky Derby went chalk through the first five finishers.